famiu/feline.nvim/USAGE.md

 Now that you know about the components table and how Feline components work, you can learn about Feline's `setup()` function.
 The `setup()` function initializes Feline with your provided configuration.
 The configuration can be passed to the function through a table.
 The available configuration options are listed below:

-- `preset` - Set it to use a preconfigured statusline.
-Currently it can be equal to either `default` for the default statusline or `noicon` for the default statusline without icons.
-You don't have to put any of the other values if you use a preset, but if you do, your settings will override the preset's settings.
-To see more info such as how to modify a preset to build a statusline, see: [Modifying an existing preset](#3.-modifying-an-existing-preset)
 - `components` - The [components table](#components).
 - `conditional_components` - An array-like table containing conditionally enabled components tables, each element of the table must be a components table with an additional key, `condition`, which would be a function without arguments that returns a boolean value.
 If the function returns `true` for a certain window, then that components table will be used for the statusline of that window instead of the default components table.
 If multiple conditional components match a certain window, the first one in the table will be used.
 An example usage of this option is shown below: